dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Tunaelewa kwamba uhuru si zawadi, bali ni wajibu wetu. <br>
 // Kijiji kila kimoja, moyo kila mmoja, ni sehemu ya familia moja ya binadamu. <br>
-// Tunakuwa mkanda wa msaada.
+// Tunakuwa skela za ujenzi.
 Utaitwa tena. <br>
 // We learn that freedom is not a gift, but our responsibility. <br>
 // Every village, every heart, is part of one human family. <br>
 // We become the scaffolding.
 You will be recalled. <br>